 Another of Dr. Beach's favorites is Fort DeSoto Park.
 This park covers five islands and offers about 7 miles of shoreline for water lovers to enjoy.
 Originally built for the Spanish-American War, Fort DeSoto visitors can canoe, kayak, or explore by bicycle.
 Two fishing piers are available and camping is allowed as well.
 And for day-trippers, there's plenty of room for picnics.

 Clearwater Beach has also earned its share of accolades as well.
 Dubbed the best city beach in the Gulf region, this stretch of sand and water offers a plethora of activities including a variety of water sports.
 It's fine, white "sugar sand" also makes it a hit with visitors.
-Clearwater Beach is quite family oriented, boasting plenty of playgrounds, concessions, restaurants, shops, and more.
+The place is quite family oriented, boasting plenty of playgrounds, concessions, restaurants, shops, and more.
 Hotels and motels are abundant and range from reasonable to upscale.
 The local Jolly Trolley takes visitors from hotel to beach and to many other locales in the town, making it easy to get around.